On the phase aberration estimation using common mid-angle correlations: Introduction

 In the context of speed-of-sound imaging, alternative approaches have been proposed to jointly estimate phase aberrations in both transmit and receive~\cite{stahli2019forward, simson_ultrasound_2025}, recognizing the fact that their individual contributions are difficult to disentangle.
 In particular, computed ultrasound tomography in echo-mode (CUTE) estimates phase aberrations by exploiting correlations between steered acquisitions that share a common mid-angle~\cite {stahli2019forward, jaeger2022pulseecho, NatureCUTE2022}.
 Using entirely geometrical arguments based on point-like reflectors, Staehli et al.~\cite{stahli2019forward} demonstrated that the phases of these correlations are linearly related to the phase errors accumulated along both transmit and receive paths during beamforming.
 Nevertheless, a more rigorous theoretical formalism is still lacking to understand the assumptions underlying this relationship and to characterize the stochastic nature of correlation phases in speckle.
 Establishing such a formalism is the primary goal of this paper.

 We organize the paper into two main parts.
 The first part (Section~\ref{sec:theory}) derives a closed-form expression for the expectation of common-mid-angle correlations in the presence of diffuse scatterers, with particular emphasis on the correlation phases.
-This expression is compared with the correlation-phase model used in CUTE, and its underlying assumptions and limitations are discussed.
-The second part (Section~\ref{sec:fluctuations}) presents a theoretical analysis of speckle-induced fluctuations in correlation-phase measurements, showing that the variance of the correlation phases depends not only on the number of resolution cells but also on the magnitude of the phases themselves.
-This dependence arises from coherence loss due to aberrations, and the contribution of clutter is also briefly discussed.
-The theoretical variance is finally validated experimentally in Section~\ref{sec:experiment} using a homogeneous tissue-mimicking phantom.
+The second part (Section~\ref{sec:fluctuations}) then analyzes speckle-induced fluctuations in correlation-phase measurements and shows that their variance increases with the phase magnitude due to the coherence loss induced by aberrations.
+This prediction is validated experimentally in Section~\ref{sec:experiment} using a homogeneous tissue-mimicking phantom.
 Concluding remarks and the significance of this work are presented in Section~\ref{sec:conclusion}.